What is chronic bronchitis?

 - Cough (American Academy of Family Physicians) Also in Spanish

-- Pulmonary Function Tests (National Heart, Lung, and Blood Institute) Also in Spanish
+- Lung Function Tests (National Library of Medicine) Also in Spanish

 - Spirometry (Mayo Foundation for Medical Education and Research)

 - Pulmonary Rehabilitation: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

 - Humidifiers: Air Moisture Eases Skin, Breathing Symptoms (Mayo Foundation for Medical Education and Research) Also in Spanish

 - FastStats: Chronic Obstructive Pulmonary Disease (COPD) Includes: Chronic Bronchitis and Emphysema (National Center for Health Statistics)

 - ClinicalTrials.gov: Bronchitis, Chronic (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)